 If an open protocol component is upgraded, there is a small chance that it may no longer be compatible with every other part of the system.
 Fixing such incompatibility problems may be time-consuming or cause additional expense.

-In a closed protocol system a single manufacturer produces detectors, control panels, and other devices that all use the same protocol.
+In a closed protocol system a single manufacturer produces devices that all use the same protocol.
 The company does not disclose its protocol to other manufacturers and access to the software is restricted to manufacturer-approved installers and engineers.
-There is no compatibility between the equipment produced by different manufacturers of closed protocol fire systems.
-With this type of system, you choose the same company to supply, maintain and upgrade all the components.
+The equipment produced will not be compatible with devices from different manufacturers of closed protocol fire systems.
+With this type of system, the same company has to supply, maintain and upgrade all the components.

 Because the components all come from the same source, they benefit from a unified design approach and work together with no difficulty.
 Component upgrades are tested to ensure they work with the manufacturer’s other devices before release, ensuring they will remain compatible with the rest of the fire system.
 It is unlikely that individual components will fail because of tampering, as only manufacturer-approved engineers can work on and maintain the system.

 There is a complete dependency on one manufacturer for spare parts, and access to the protocol for servicing, modification, and upgrades.
 All of this may put a premium on ongoing maintenance.

 System upgrades are restricted to the chosen manufacturer's innovations, removing the freedom to choose new solutions and access the wide pool of expertise available in the marketplace.

 Organisations with closed protocol fire systems are a captive market and so can endure poor service, slow response times and uncompetitive ongoing maintenance costs.
 It may be considered to be too disruptive and expensive to rip out and replace the existing system, so organisations might find themselves sticking to their original supplier when they would rather switch.